trisulnsm/apps/analyzers/firehol/README.md

 # FireHOL Checker

 Check all your traffic against the excellent FireHOL blacklist.
-The FireHOL list has a reputation for a  very low false positive rate.

-**If you see a FireHOL alert in Trisul, you MUST investigate further.**
+The FireHOL list has a reputation for a  very low false positive rate.  **If you see a FireHOL alert in Trisul, you MUST investigate further.**

-## Download latest list
+## Installing

+To install this APP logon as admin, then select APP from _Web Admin > Manage > Apps._

-After installing this app.
-Do the following to keep it updated
+Post install run the following 3 steps to keep the FireHOL list updated.

 ### 1. Download the latest file